aryanchopra/gitviz/README.md

-A web application to :mag: view a github's user profile in a more simple and beautiful way.
+A web application to view a github user's statistics in an aesthetic way.

 ## :man_technologist: Technology Stack